negahama/NegahamaOrg.CodePrism/README.md

 ## 🔗 Release Notes

+### 1.4.2 - November 12, 2024

+fixed the bug about movement of issue's position modify to show only specific range(also known as fragment) when hover tooltip is shown

 ### 1.4.1 - November 11, 2024

 fixed the bug that don't delete comments immediately when new comment was created in new document